 So whether you celebrate with a real groundhog and a real shadow – or just pause a moment on this day to reflect on the passing of the seasons.

-Bottom line: This U.S. and Canadian tradition comes every year on February 2.
-It has its roots in astronomy, in the sense that it’s a seasonal festival, tied to the movement of Earth around the sun.
-In the U.S. and Canada, we call it Groundhog Day – a great excuse to go outside and enjoy some revelry during the winter months.
+Bottom line: Groundhog Day comes every year on February 2.
+It has its roots in astronomy, in the sense that it’s a seasonal festival,

 The EarthSky team has a blast bringing you daily updates on your cosmos and world.
 We love your photos and welcome your news tips.
 Earth, Space, Human World, Tonight.